The evolution of lending systems in India

 The concept of borrowing and lending money has been around for ages.
-Today, if you are to lend money to someone, the transaction comes with benefits to both parties.
+Today, if you are looking for ways to lend money online to someone, the transaction comes with benefits to both parties.
 The person seeking money gets the amount he or she is looking for.
 On the other hand, the lender makes a prudent investment where he or she gets back the entire loaned amount after a time, along with an interest.

 The age-old idea of lending has given birth to banks, smart loan solutions, and every money lending app that you see on the market today.
 However, have you ever wondered about the inception of lending in India?
 Let’s take a look at its history through the years.

 A brief history of the money lending system in India

 During the 2nd century CE, the basic idea of money lending gained a foothold in India.
 People considered it a legitimate method of amassing wealth.
 It became more structured in the Mauryan era.
 You will be surprised to know that there were well-defined loan deeds back in the Mauryan Empire.
 This can be traced back to 321 BC.

 Kautilya’s texts from the Mauryan Empire’s rule give a clear insight into the well-developed lending system of that era.
 Complicated modern-day concepts like the Bill of Exchange and Letter of Credit were also practiced.
 Furthermore, the Mughal era had two distinct money lending forms.
 First was the mode of money payable on demand, and the other was the mode of money payable after a time.
 This points towards a primary iteration of bank loans.

 The latter half of the 1800s saw major changes in the lending-borrowing market of India.
 The onset of British rule refined a lot of lending structures.
 It was the precursor to a lot of modern-day transactions like peer-to-peer lending.
 We have a standardized and structured money exchange thanks to high interest rates.